Kin1599/Kin1599/README.md

 <h3>😎About me</h3>

 - 👀 I’m interested in programming since I was 14 years old
-- 🌱 I’m currently learning languages like C# and Python
+- 🌱 I’m currently learning languages like Python and Go
 - 💞️ I’m looking to collaborate on a big company)
 - 📫 How to reach me dkonopliannikov05@gmail.com